I’m 37, I Have A $120K Household Income & This Week, I Had To Be Placated With Brownies

 Do you or have you ever received passive or inherited income?
 If yes, please explain.

 Yes, I received around $20,000 in EE-bonds as an inheritance from my paternal grandparents.
-My partner K. also received around $10,000 in a life insurance payout when her father died about a decade ago.
 Though I don’t count on it, I may get a modest inheritance from one or both of my parents eventually.
-K. is very unlikely to get anything passed down to her.

 It was generally expected that I go to college.
 I applied to a few different colleges and ended up going to a small liberal arts school because it was the cheapest option after aid and scholarships were applied, even cheaper than the state school.
 I used a combination of need-based aid, scholarships, loans, and part-time work to pay for tuition and living expenses.
 My parents contributed around $5,000 and kept me on their health insurance.
 They also gifted me an old car of theirs.
 I graduated with a very manageable loan amount, around $14,000, which I mostly paid off with two AmeriCorps education awards.